kennethdavidbuck/ember-start/README.md

 //this downloads the repository

 cd into repository root
-//this is where we'll runt grunt tasks from
+//this is where we'll run grunt tasks from

 npm install
 //this will install all the dependencies of the project